SpreadsheetArena: Decomposing Preference in LLM Generation of Spreadsheet Workbooks: Results and Analysis

 \subsection{Preference and Performance Decomposition}

 We expand upon methodology from \citet{scaleai2025sealshowdown} and decompose model performance as determined by arena preference votes, by augmenting the vanilla Bradley-Terry model with explanatory feature variables.
 We extract 29 features \textbf{programmatically} from each generated spreadsheet, forming our first evaluation taxonomy.
-The full set of features is described in detail in Tab.~\ref{tab:features}.
+Tab.~\ref{tab:features} in Appx.~\ref{app:spreadsheet_features} details the full set of features.
 They are distributed across 4 categories that broadly capture spreadsheet quality. \textbf{Formula Quality} features quantify computational correctness and sophistication, including error rates and the use of lookup, conditional, and financial functions; \textbf{Content} features capture the composition of cell types, including text, formulas, and numeric values; \textbf{Formatting} features characterize visual styling such as fills, borders, font treatments, and adherence to professional color-coding conventions; and \textbf{Structure} features describe spatial organization, including sheet dimensions, cell density, and table layouts.